-(a) three (3) members, at least one (1) the Committee members must be a Councillor; and
+(a) three (3) members, at least one (1) of the Committee members must be a councillor; and

-(b) four (4) members, at least two (2) of the Committee members must be Councillors.
+(b) four (4) or more members, at least two (2) of the Committee members must be councillors.

-(6) Subject to subsection (7), the Committee members must be appointed to hold office for staggered terms of not less than three (3) complete fiscal years.
+(7) Subject to subsection (8), the Committee members must be appointed to hold office for staggered terms of not less than three (3) complete fiscal years.

-- (7) A Committee member may be removed from office by the Council if - (a) the member misses three (3) consecutively scheduled meetings of the Committee; or - (b) the chair of the Committee recommends removal.
+(8) A Committee member may be removed from office by the Council if

+(a) the member misses three (3) consecutively scheduled meetings of the Committee; or

+(b) the chair of the Committee recommends removal.

-(8) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.
+(9) If a Committee member is removed from office, resigns or dies before the member's term of office expires, the Council must as soon as practicable appoint a new Committee member to hold office for the remainder of the first member's term of office.